anominy/trick-surf-data-dump/README.md

 ## Setting Development Environment
 Follow this [documentation](https://docs.python.org/3/library/venv.html) to setup a virtual python environment.
-Then active the environment you just set-up and install required packages using the [requirements.txt](./requirements.txt) file placed in the root of this project.
+Then activate the environment you just set-up and install required packages using the [requirements.txt](./requirements.txt) file placed in the root of this project.
 Be sure that you use Python 3.9.